Overview

-Students who choose not to conduct a thesis project will instead complete 6 credits of studio electives, 200-level or above.
+- Students who choose not to conduct a thesis project will instead complete 6-credits of studio and seminar electives, 200-level or above.

-All BFA Thesis Guidelines, Proposal Template, Cover Page, and Meeting Schedules, are available on the Department of Art Website.
+- All BFA Thesis Guidelines, Proposal Template, Title Page, and Meeting Schedules, are available on the Department of Art Website.

 ART 401 Professional Practices

-3 credits, required of all BFA Studio Art candidates (excluding Art Ed)
+3 credits, required of all BFA Art & Design candidates (excluding Art Education majors)

 ART 401 will not cover material or devote time directly related to individual thesis projects.
 Thesis projects are directed by thesis committees.